Ullasn/Perceptron/README.md

 - Model Training: The perceptron is trained using a learning rate of 0.1 for 100 epochs.
 - Prediction & Evaluation: The trained perceptron predicts the labels on the test set, and the accuracy of the model is printed.

-//Implementation of a Multilayer Perceptron (MLP) using TensorFlow and Keras.
 - The Iris dataset is used, which is available through sklearn, and create a neural network model with multiple layers to classify the data.
 - Data Preprocessing:
       We load the Iris dataset and one-hot encode the labels (since the target is categorical with 3 classes: Setosa, Versicolor, Virginica).